Skip to main content

 </div>

-My choice fell on a Eonasdan's Bootstrap date picker - there are other boostrap "compatible" date pickers out there, pick the one that suits your requirements the best.
+My choice fell on Eonasdan’s Bootstrap date picker.
+There are other Bootstrap-compatible date pickers out there; pick the one that fits your needs.

-Please also notice that right under the 'Apply' button I have placed another <div> element with a differentid than the other chart that appears in the template.
-This is crucial as otherwise the data would be loaded to the wrong chart.
+Notice the <div> element under the ‘Apply’ button with a different id from the other chart in the template.
+That’s crucial, otherwise data would load into the wrong chart.

 Request from the client to the server

-Now that the chart is in the template there has to be a method that adds data to it.
-In order to achieve this a new historical.js file was created that contains the required logic.
+With the chart in place, there needs to be a method that feeds data to it.
+A new historical.js file handles the logic.

-This script makes use of jQuery and it of course also uses the Google Charting API.
-The process is relatively simple:
+This script uses jQuery and the Google Charting API.
+The process is simple:

-• Get the 'from' and 'to' dates from the date picker and convert them to epochs
+• Grab the ‘from’ and ‘to’ dates from the date picker and convert them to epochs

 $('#apply').click(function () {